 The Junior membership is particularly active with the Nippers held on Sunday mornings; additionally they attend regular carnivals with Nippers competing in a variety of activities.

 Tallebudgera Surf Life Saving Club offers a service for all age groups of the community in providing a safe place to swim and enjoy the beach through the warmer months of the year.
 In addition, Tallebudgera SLSC provides young people with the opportunity to learn new skills and disciplines, as well as serve their community.

 Physical fitness is an important aspect of lifesaving, and competition through a program of competitions, known as surf carnivals, are a feature and help ensure that the volunteer lifesavers maintain a high level of fitness.
 Surf Carnivals typically commence during November and run through until March.
 During this period, competitions take place at a local, state and national level, culminating at the National Titles on the Gold Coast in late March.

 Although situated on the Gold Coast with its famed tourist attractions and high-rises, Tallebudgera beach has always been a well kept secret; located outside of the usual tourist strip, at about the mid-point of the surf beaches on the Gold Coast, we tend to see the same faces visiting year after year, and we have a strong sense of community.
 We are positioned adjacent to the Tallebudgera Creek, giving us easy access to a calm water environment as well as the surf.

-Since then the club has gone from strength to strength – our supporters club was built in 1990, and we added a Nippers section in 1987 (now around 200 involved).
+Since then the club has gone from strength to strength – we began Nippers activities in 1987 our Supporters’ club was added in 1990. .
 We have grown the club considerably over the last 15 years and have plans to do more and to continue to contribute to our local community.